Chapter R2: JSA conditions of entitlement

 R2338 Changes to the normal hours

-hours for a period falling outside the normal pattern of working.
+Once the normal hours of work have been established, a person may work differenthours for a period falling outside the normal pattern of working.
 Where this happens

 determine whether the change